-Job interviews over video apps like Skype and FaceTime have become a very common part of job hunting, as they provide the flexibility of a phone call with the benefits of meeting in person.
+Job interviews over video apps like Zoom, Microsoft Teams, Google Meet, Skype, FaceTime, etc. have become a very common part of job hunting, as they provide the flexibility of a phone call with the benefits of meeting in person.
 In many ways you should treat these just like any face-to-face interview, but here are some specific tips to help you become a video interview pro!

 - Choose your environment carefully